redhataccess/statuspage-controller/README.md

 It will change the status of status page components if the component names matches the exact name of a New Relic Alert Policy.

+## Mapping components
-For Example, if you have a New Relic alert policy named "Downloads" and a Statuspage.io component named "Downloads", If a New Relic incident is created for the "Downloads" policy, status page controller will update the matching "Downloads" component in Statuspage.io based on the following default thresholds:
+Mapping is done by exact name match with optional namespacing for component groups.
+Example: New Relic alert policy named "Downloads" and a Statuspage.io component named "Downloads", If a New Relic incident is created for the "Downloads" policy, status page controller will update the matching "Downloads" component in Statuspage.io.

+Component groups are mapped by namespacing the New Relic alert policy with the following convention: "group-component"

+Example: If you have a compontent group in status page for access.redhat.com with a sub-component of Downloads, you would need to name your New Relic alert policy name "access.redhat.com-Downloads"

+## Tresholds
 1. yellow = Incident is at least 10 minutes old
 2. orange = Incident is at least 20 minutes old
 3. red = incident is 30+ minutes old